What does r mean in math

 Complete step by step solution

-We know that all the numbers that exist in the universe are complex numbers.
-The complex numbers can be further classified as Real numbers and Imaginary numbers.
-We can denote the set of all the real numbers using the bulky R, which is written as .
-In maths, the letter R denotes the set of all real numbers.
+We know that all the numbers in the universe are complex numbers.
+The complex numbers are further divided into Real numbers and Imaginary numbers.
+We can label the big world of all the real numbers with the big R that does not need to be written out.
+In maths, the letter R is usually used to represent the set of all real numbers.

 What are Real Numbers?